Skip to main content

 Alex Price, Ph.D.

-• Assistant Professor, Gene Expression and Regulation Program, Ellen and Ronald Caplan Cancer Center
+• Assistant Professor, Genome Regulation and Cell Signaling Program, Ellen and Ronald Caplan Cancer Center

 Price’s research focus is on how DNA viruses co-opt and manipulate cellular RNA processing pathways.

 Growing up on the west coast, Price obtained his Bachelor’s of Science degree in Genetics and Cell Biology at Washington State University.
 Moving to the east coast, he obtained a Ph.D. in Molecular Genetics and Microbiology from Duke University in 2016.
 To pursue postdoctoral research, Price moved to Philadelphia, where he was associated with the University of Pennsylvania and the Children’s Hospital of Philadelphia.
-In 2023 he joined the Wistar Institute as an Assistant Professor in the Gene Expression and Regulation Program.
+In 2023 he joined the Wistar Institute as an Assistant Professor in the Gene Expression and Regulation Program, which became the Genome Regulation and Cell Signaling Program in 2024.

 The Price Laboratory